gbif/regionalnodes/sessions.md

 ## GBIF.org functionality – NODES Vs. HELPDESK

-Goal: To demonstrate some of the lesser known functionalities of GBIF.org through a fun interactive session
+**Goal** To demonstrate some of the lesser known functionalities of GBIF.org through a fun interactive session

-Format: 1 hour session where nodes will ‘battle’ Marie Grosjean from the GBIF data products team to find answers to questions using filters and metrics on GBIF.org
+**Format** 1 hour session where nodes will ‘battle’ Marie Grosjean from the GBIF data products team to find answers to questions using filters and metrics on GBIF.org

 "Game show host" facilitator: Andrew Rodrigues

 ## Evaluation activities

-Goal: to capture feedback from the nodes on the first virtual global nodes meeting.
+**Goal** to capture feedback from the nodes on the first virtual global nodes meeting.

-Format: Survey and short open floor discussion for closing remarks.
+**Format** Survey and short open floor discussion for closing remarks.

 Facilitators: Mélianie Raymond, Maheva Bagard Laursen